K-Games/Ascension/README.md

 * Minor visual bug fix in the Login screen when logging out.

 ## Server Changes
+* Fixed a rare concurrentcy bug with Reflect and Resist.

 # Credits
 ### Developer/Game Designer/Visual Designs